First Eigenvalue of Jacobi operator and Rigidity Results for Constant Mean Curvature Hypersurfaces: The first eigenvalue of the Jacobi operator: general framework and the dimension- theorem

-Let \( M^{n+1} \) be an orientable Riemannian manifold with a (possibly empty) smooth boundary, and let \( \Sigma^n \) be a two-sided compact hypersurface with constant mean curvature, immersed in \( M^{n+1} \).
-We denote by \( N \) the unit normal field along \( \Sigma^n \).
+Let $M^{n+1}$ be a connected orientable Riemannian manifold with (possibly empty) smooth boundary, and let $\Sigma^n$ be a compact connected two-sided hypersurface with constant mean curvature immersed in $M^{n+1}$.
+We denote by $N$ a global unit normal field along $\Sigma^n$.